samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

     Expected: Correct status code (401) and login url in response body with correct query parameters that include url to the previous page
 * Ajax resource creation / modification / deletion
   * Authenticated creation / modification / deletion submission
-    * User rights: creation / modification / deletion submit with each different user role as authenticated user
+    * Authorization (privilege): creation / modification / deletion submit with each different user role as authenticated user
       1. Each role as resource owner (main resource owner for creation) - *e.g. role "newcomer" and owner, "advisor" and owner etc.*
       2. Each role NOT as owner - *e.g. role "newcomer" and not owner, "advisor" and not owner etc.*
          * Not every role is needed as roles work in a hierarchical way.
 It doesn't have to be tested further than the lowest